elumipi/BaseBuild/README.md

 Please visit http://www.dean.ngo for more information

+# Introduction
+THIS IS WORK IN PROGRESS: DO NOT USE!!!!

 # Functions
 This version of the ElumiPi build supports:
 - Secured WiFi access point